RadaRays: Real-time Simulation of Rotating FMCW Radar for Mobile Robotics via Hardware-accelerated Ray Tracing

-Computing the whole procedure fills a list of returning signals for one intermediate azimuth angle of the rotating system.
-Doing this for each azimuth angle of a rotating radar system, we can collect the responses in a polar image.
-The results of the simulated signals recorded in a polar image are shown in \autoref{fig:radarays_images_a} which closely resembles the general shapes of the environment visualized in \autoref{fig:radarays_images_d}.
+Computing the whole procedure fills a list with returning signals for one intermediate azimuth angle of the rotating system.
+We repeat this for each azimuth angle of a rotating radar system, thereby collecting the responses for each column in a polar image.
+The columns and rows of a polar image represent discretized angles and distances.
+This means that a pixel spans a rectangle over a certain angle and distance interval.
+A simple lookup can be used to determine the corresponding pixel for each return signal.
+Starting at 0, all signal strengths that fall into a pixel are then totaled.
+Finally, we can calculate the relative signal strength $L_{E}$ in decibels from the total emitted energy $E_{0}$ and received energy $E_{R}$: $L_{E} = 10 \log_{10}\left( E_{R}/E_{0} \right) dB$.
+With $L_{E} = 0$, if $E_{0} = E_{R}$ and $L_{E} = -\infty$, if $E_{R} = 0$.
+For the polar image, $L_{E}$ is mapped from the range $[0, -\infty]$ to the pixel's value range $[255, 0]$ using parameters defining the maximum pixel value and a cut-off threshold at 0.
+The results of the simulated signals assembled to a polar image are visualized in \autoref{fig:radarays_images_a}, which closely resembles the general shapes recorded by the actual sensor in the real environment visualized in \autoref{fig:radarays_images_d}.